Facebook’s Portal learned its video skills from some of Hollywood’s best cameramen

 Facebook’s engineers brought in camera operators, cinematographers, and documentary filmmakers to learn the tried-and-true techniques used by the pros to frame shots and follow action.
 Beyond the consultations, the Facebook engineers did a series of experiments to find out how the camera operators would respond to some of the unique challenges the Portal would face shooting in real time in a home environment.
 They asked the operators to shoot random scenes from odd or awkward camera positions to find out how they handled it–what they focused on, how they moved the camera.
 The Facebook people then boiled down the camera approaches they saw to a series of techniques that could be introduced into Portal’s algorithms.

 “[There’s a] tendency to build a lot of framing based on the traditional one-on-one anchors of head shots and torso shots and all that,” said Facebook VP of hardware Rafa Camargo.
 “I think the team was able to get the camera to behave in sophisticated ways that require quite a bit of technique and understanding of the way human beings behave when we do tracking shots, and panning and zooming at the same time . . .”
-Camargo was the engineering lead of Google’s AR/VR group until only a month ago when he was recruited to take over the Portal group at Facebook.
+Camargo was the engineering lead of Google’s ATAP group until August 2016 when he was recruited to take over the Portal group at Facebook.

 Those techniques may be technically sound and perhaps more complex, but part of the reason they’re pleasing to the eye may be because they create an effect that seems familiar.